HPI-Information-Systems/cmt_statistics_tool/README.md

 If your export columns are named differently than the schema, you must change the [insert logic](cmt_statistics_tool/insert).
 If you have additional columns or do not have some columns in your export, you must change the [insert logic](cmt_statistics_tool/insert) as well as the [table schema](cmt_statistics_tool/tables).
 For each of the following files, a script dealing with the insert is in the [insert directory](cmt_statistics_tool/insert).
-If any of these can be null, none, n/a, or any other special value, consider replacing them with an empty string in the [insert logic](cmt_statistics_tool/insert) scripts (see function `fillna_strs`).
 Currently, the schema of the required data is as follows:

 - People: TSV file